poojadeshmukh163/Project2/README.md

 Project: 2
 Title: Configure VPC Flow Logs and Store Logs in S3 Using IAM Role
 Scenario:
 To enhance visibility into your network traffic for security auditing and performance monitoring, your organization mandates capturing VPC Flow Logs.
 These logs must be stored in an S3 bucket for long-term analysis and archival.
-Proper access permissions must be implemented using IAM roles.S
+Proper access permissions must be implemented using IAM roles.
 Steps-

 🔧  1 use dfault vpc.